 Yes, it’s a late start to today’s post.
-This morning at 9:00, Tom dropped me off outside Louise and Danie’s Info Centre, and friend Kathy picked me up.
+At 9:00, Tom dropped me off outside Louise and Danie’s Info Centre, and friend Kathy picked me up.
 We headed to her favorite morning spot, Stoep Cafe, located on the main street in Komatipoort.
 Years ago, Tom and I went there every so often for breakfast.
 But, as of late, neither of us has been hungry for breakfast, and we haven’t stopped there at all since we arrived in January.

 Once Kathy and I arrived at Stoep Cafe, Kathy’s regular table was waiting for her.
 She’s a frequent customer, and I was thrilled to share this particular time with her.
 This was the first time it had been just the two of us since she arrived in early July, and we couldn’t have been more chatty in catching up after not seeing each other much in the past two years, mainly due to Covid-19.